 FireFlies Restaurant in Alexandria, Virginia offers the Booberry Sidecar Mimosa – a spin on the classic sidecar cocktail.
 Daniel Barrios, general manager and craft bartender, says this sidecar is special because the citrus liqueur is made in-house.
 (But you can substitute Cointreau in its place.)
 This mimosa also features a blueberry juice ice cube that flavors the drink as it dissolves.

 Add blueberry juice to an ice cube tray and freeze.
 Once frozen, mix together Courvoisier VSOP, Cointreau, lemon juice, and orange juice.
 Pour the mixture over one blueberry juice ice cube and top with Muscanti Brut sparkling wine.
 Finish with a lemon twist.
-Rim the glass with sugar.
+Coat rim of the glass with sugar.

-Located in the Santa Fe Sage Inn in Santa Fe, New Mexico, the Social Kitchen + Bar serves up the Candy Corn Martini as the ultimate adult Halloween treat.
+Located in the Santa Fe Sage Inn in Santa Fe, New Mexico, the Social Kitchen + Bar serves up this Candy Corn Martini as the ultimate adult Halloween treat.

 First, pour grenadine into the bottom of the martini glass.
 Next, shake the vodka, sour mix and pineapple juice together over ice and strain.
 Pour the mixture over an upside down spoon to create the yellow layer.
 Top with whipped cream.